 The Museum has closed for the season.
-If you have questions or donations of items, please call 715-423-1580 or email Lori to make an appointment to visit during our office hours.
-The Museum will be open in December 2017 during the following hours for the Christmas Tree Walk:
+If you have questions or want to donate items, please call 715-423-1580 or email Lori to make an appointment to visit during our office hours.

 Tuesday 10 am – 3 pm